'Part of his jaw removed': Sign that led to Farnham's cancer diagnosis

 "I think John suffers from that man thing that says 'I'm fine' and was lucky and we have Jill to thank to take him to the doctor and found this lesion in his mouth which has now been taken out and addressed."

 "It was very successful and we are all very relieved.
-It is a much happier day today for all of us," Wheatley told the Today show on Wednesday morning.
+It is a much happier day today for all of us," Wheatley said.

 Wheatley went on to praise Farnham's "extraordinary" wife of almost 44 years.